System-Crashed/gitpod-keepalive/README.md

 });
 copy(JSON.stringify(cookies, null, 2));
 ```

-e.
+f.
 Paste the copied cookies into a new file called `cookies.json` on your computer or VPS.
    (cookies are automatically copied to your clipboard and you only need to paste it)

 ### 2. Set Up the `keepalive.js` Script